Mind–body problem: Theoretical frameworks

+Christian List argues that Benj Hellie's vertiginous question, i.e. why an individual exists as themselves and not as someone else, and the existence of first-personal facts, is evidence against physicalism.
+However, according to List, this is also evidence against other third-personal metaphysical pictures, including standard versions of dualism.
+List also argues that the vertiginous question implies a "quadrilemma" for theories of consciousness.
+He claims that at most three of the following metaphysical claims can be true: 'first-person realism', 'non-solipsism', 'non-fragmentation', and 'one world' – and thus one of these four must be rejected.
+List has proposed a model he calls the "many-worlds theory of consciousness" in order to reconcile the subjective nature of consciousness without lapsing into solipsism.

+Dualism

 The following is a very brief account of some contributions to the mind–body problem.

 Interactionism

 The viewpoint of interactionism suggests that the mind and body are two separate substances, but that each can affect the other.
 This interaction between the mind and body was first put forward by the philosopher René Descartes.
 Descartes believed that the mind was non-physical and permeated the entire body, but that the mind and body interacted via the pineal gland.
 This theory has changed throughout the years, and in the 20th century its main adherents were the philosopher of science Karl Popper and the neurophysiologist John Carew Eccles.
 A more recent and popular version of Interactionism is the viewpoint of emergentism.
 This perspective states that mental states are a result of the brain states, and that the mental events can then influence the brain, resulting in a two way communication between the mind and body.